AGENTS

 ```bash yarn theme={null}

-yarn dlx extension@latest create my-extension --install=false
+yarn dlx extension@latest create my-extension --install

 ```